nvsraviteja/AWS-AI-AI-Practitioner/Introduction to A.I, M.L & deep Learning.md

     * Used to maintain consistency and reduce redundancy in responses.
 -- 4. Presence Penalty (0 to

+### AI Responsibilities
+While building a model it is very important to make sure the AI is safe, fair, and trustworthy.

+1. Bias
+2. Fairness
+3. Explainability
+4. Privacy & Security

+#### Bias
+The AI may generate content which is unfair, skewed for certain groups of people

+✔ Why it happens:
+- Model trained on poor or unbalanced data
+- Human bias in labeling
+- Sampling errors
+- Underrepresented categories
+✔ Effects:
+- Unfair predictions
+- Discrimination
+- Poor user experience
+✔ AWS Tools to reduce bias:
+- SageMaker Clarify → detects & explains bias in datasets and models
+- Responsible AI Guardrails (Bedrock)

+#### Fairness
+The AI will give fair and behaves equally for all groups of people ✔ Goal:
+- AI should not favor or discriminate against anyone based on:
+    - gender
+    - race
+    - age
+    - location
+    - or any sensitive attribute
+✔ How to ensure fairness:
+- Balanced training data
+- Bias detection tools (like Clarify)
+- Regular monitoring of model outputs
+- Human oversight (HITL)
+- Fairness ≠ absence of bias completely, but minimizing it using best practices.

+#### Explainability
+The AI will ensures you that you can understand why the AI made a decision ✔ Why it matters:
+- Builds trust
+- Helps debugging models
+- Required for many industries (finance, healthcare, insurance) ✔ Examples:
+- Why did the model reject a loan?
+- Why did the model detect fraud?
+✔ AWS Services:
+- SageMaker Clarify → feature importance
+- Bedrock Guardrails → helps explain why it blocked content ✔ Explainability helps:
+- Users trust AI decisions
+- Developers fix errorsAuditors verify compliance

+#### Privacy Security
+The AI should protect the user data from misuse and unauthorized access.

+✔ Privacy (Protect personal data):
+- Do not store sensitive info unnecessarily
+- Anonymize data
+- Avoid training on private user inputs
+- Follow data retention policies
+- AWS Bedrock, for example:
+    - Does NOT use your prompts to train models
+    - No data stored unless you enable logging
+✔ Security (Protect systems & models):
+- Encryption (at rest and in transit)
+- IAM access control
+- VPC endpoints for private access
+- Secure APIs
+- Audit logging (CloudTrail)
+✔ Important for exam:
+- AI responsibility = ensuring models are safe, private, non-harmful, and trustworthy.

+#### Human-in-the-Loop (HITL)
+This required human to confirm the final output of the AI Used when:
+Critical decisions (loans, medical, legal)
+High-risk content

+#### Model Drift
+This happens when the data or information changes frequently which leads to model inaccuracy or the model accuracy gets dropped
+- Example: In 2020 you trained a model to predict the price of houses in a city as time changes the price of houses keep increasing but the model still predicts the same old rate.

 # Amazon Bedrock:
 Amazon bedrock is a service that provides access to large language models(LLM).
 It offers pre-trained LLMs and custom models built on top of these foundations.
 AWS Bedrock is a serverless platform that lets you use pre-trained Gen AI foundation model